top of page

 My mentoring philosophy is that all the members in my lab, from honors students to post-docs, are junior colleagues.
 Some of the most creative insights come from students who have not yet committed to particular theoretical positions.
 I attempt to guide my students toward important questions and give them the training and tools to conduct research, from providing a well-equipped lab to instilling a strong sense of research ethics.
 Our lab is a large, collaborative environment, where people with diverse expertise contribute to the production of knowledge.
 Our weekly lab meetings have included students and post-docs from Social Psychology, Cognition and Perception, Neural Science, Philosophy, the Law School, and Mathematics and we have hosted over 30 guest speakers in the past few years.

-We are currently accepting applications for both undergraduate and graduate students, however we would like to emphasize that positions are highly competitive.
+We are currently accepting applications for undergraduate students, however we would like to emphasize that positions are highly competitive.
 To apply for a Research Assistant position, please complete this brief Google Form (you'll be asked to upload your 1pg resume and 1pg cover letter).
 Applications are reviewed when doctoral students or postdoctoral fellows are looking for new research assistants, so if you do not hear back right away, know that your materials will remain on file with us.
 If you are interested in joining the lab as a doctoral student or post-doctoral fellow, please see the respective sections below.

 Postdoctoral Fellows and Visiting Scholars

 If you are interested in working as a Postdoctoral Fellow or Visiting Scholar in our lab, please read more about our lab and the application process here.
 Please note that we only have the capacity to host one visiting scholar at a time.
-We will not be taking visiting scholars/researchers from May 2023 - September 2024.

 PhD Program